How and Why You Need to Use Dockers In CI & CD

 Listen on the go!

 Docker has become an early adopter in Continuous Integration and Continuous Deployment.
-By leveraging the right integration with source code control mechanisms such as GIT, Jenkins can initiate a build process each time a developer commits his code.
-This process results in a new Docker Image, instantly available across the environment.
-Considering this, the question emerges: ‘Why use Docker?’
-It helps accelerate teams to quickly build, share, and deploy their application using Docker images.
+By leveraging the right integration with source code control mechanism such as GIT, Jenkins can initiate a build process each time a developer commits his code.
+This process results in a new Docker Image which is instantly available across environment.
+Using Docker images, teams can build, share, and deploy their application quickly.

 Purpose: Automated provisioning of environments/infrastructure with self-serviced automated tools depending on the development/IT needs.